 In B2C sales, customer service is often the key differentiator between a good experience and a bad one.
 Customers expect businesses to be responsive, helpful, and proactive in addressing their needs.
 Here are some tips for prioritising customer service in B2C sales:

 - Offer multiple support channels: Customers may have different preferences regarding contacting a business for support.
 Some prefer phone or email, while others prefer chat or social media.
+Additionally, businesses can also invest in customer portal software to provide a centralized platform where customers can access relevant information, submit requests, track progress, and engage in real-time discussions.
 You can accommodate a wider range of customer needs and preferences by offering multiple support channels.

 - Provide fast response times: Customers don’t want to wait long for a response when they have a question or issue.
 Aim to respond to customer inquiries within 24 hours (or less, if possible).
 This can help build trust and confidence in your business and reduce the likelihood of negative reviews or feedback.

 - Monitor feedback: To ensure that your customer service meets customer expectations, monitoring feedback regularly is important.
 This can include surveys, reviews, or social media mentions.
 Use this feedback to identify areas for improvement and make changes as necessary.